mpociot/documentarian/README.md

 Since both Documentarian and Slate use regular markdown files to render the API documentation, your existing Slate API documentation should work just fine.
 If you encounter any issues, please [submit an issue](https://github.com/mpociot/documentarian/issues).

 ### In depth documentation
-For further documentation, read the [Slate Wiki](https://github.com/tripit/slate/wiki).
+For further documentation, read the [documentation](http://marcelpociot.com/documentarian/installation).

 ### Documentations built with Documentarian